vstanciu47/nodeJS-course-for-students/README.md

 	}
 }
 ```
 What we've done here is to change the reponse based on URL of the request.
-Any other route will not yield a response, there is no "magic" 404, whe would need to add one.
+Any other route will not yield a response, there is no "magic" 404, we would need to add one.
-And this highlights a very good "issue" for a ASP developer: there is no magic happenning in the background, in the framework that you have to know beforehand,
+And this highlights a very good "issue" for a ASP developer: there is no magic happening in the background, in the framework that you have to know beforehand,
-there are no special meaning files, methods, configs, or whatever, that need to be carefully setup so that the server can start and repond properly.
+there are no files with special meaning (e.g. `global.asax`), methods (e.g. `void Main()`), configs (e.g. `app.dll.config`), or whatever else magic that need to be carefully setup so that the server can start and repond properly.
 Everything is in plain sight, WYSIWYG.
 This can be tedious and overwhelming, so for this reason, in real life, we use already prepped modules to set these up for us.